MarcoIeni/release-plz/website/docs/config.md

 Where:
 - `{{ package }}` is the name of the package.
+  It is set to `""` if the workspace has only one package.
 - `{{ version }}` is the new version of the package.

 ### The `[[package]]` section